asntech/bios259-w24/04-containers/exercise1/README.md

 8. Verify on Docker Hub: Visit your Docker Hub profile on the web and confirm that your Docker image has been pushed successfully.

-9. You may want to commit and push it GitHub to brush-up your Git skills from day 2 :-)
+9. You may want to commit and push it GitHub to brush up your Git skills from day 2 :-)

 ## Conclusion